-There are lots of reasons why your AC system freezes up in Oklahoma City.
-Almost all of them usually call for professional AC repair.
+There are a lot of reasons why your AC system freezes up in Oklahoma City.
+Almost all of them usually need skilled AC repair.

-Checking the air filter isn’t dirty and airflow isn’t restricted are the only tasks you can safely take care of alone.
-If you need to put in a new the filter, you can speed up the melting process by switching off the unit and turning on the fan.
-If you have a heat pump, you can move it to heat mode until the ice is gone.
+Double-checking the air filter isn’t dirty and airflow isn’t restricted are the only tasks you can safely fix yourself.
+If you need to put in a new the filter, you can speed up the defrosting process by disabling the unit and turning on the fan.
+If you have a heat pump, you can switch it to heat mode until the ice is gone.

-After the ice is gone, turn the temperature back to normal.
-If your equipment freezes a second time, get in touch with Gordon's Service Experts to take care of the issue.
+After the ice is gone, move the temperature back to normal.
+If your unit freezes repeatedly, call Gordon's Service Experts to take care of the issue.

-Here are a few other reasons why your unit might be freezing up.
+Here are a few other reasons why your equipment might be freezing up.

 What leads to a leak?

 How long your system has been installed and the area of the leak play a role in whether you should repair or replace your AC system.

 Dirty evaporator coil—Over time, the evaporator coil attracts dirt and causes troubles much like a dusty filter.
 You’ll progressively receive lower airflow until your system freezes or quits cooling.
 You’ll need to get in touch with Gordon's Service Experts to fix the malfunction.